COLORADO DENVER AND THE WEST

 As the legal rec industry expanded, there was a labor shortage, making it easy to get hired if you had a badge and were willing to work and learn.
 A few years later, responding to the shortage, the MED relaxed some of the requirements and cut the fee in half, thus expanding the labor pool.

 I checked Jena Griswold's website to find out how many voter signatures are required to get the measure on the ballot.
-There's a formula that gives the number at 124,238 as of 2 years ago.
+There's a formula that gives the number at 124,238 as of 2 years ago, when her site was last updated.

-If the initiative aims to change the Colorado constitution, no number given, as it is constantly changing.
-Simply stated, it takes 2% of total registered electors to make the ballot.
+If a ballot initiative aims to change the Colorado constitution, no number given, as it is constantly changing.
+Simply stated, it takes around 2% of total registered electors to make the ballot.

 These signatures are usually collected outside of high traffic stores.
 As you approach the store, a person will ask you if you are registered to vote, then ask you to sign the petition.
-This process costs money.
+This process costs money and he's got what it takes.

 People will get their weed, legal or not.
+Some will drive to another legal state to make their purchase.
 Repeal could have just the opposite effect with more impaired driving.

 Another of his major talking points concerns MJ use by under 21 people.
 Agreed, unless they have a medical card, those young people should not be using the product.
 We already have strong laws, rules and regulations to prevent just that.
-No dispensary employee would ever let a minor into their shop.
+No dispensary employee will ever let a minor into their shop.
 Will never happen.
 If a minor has some weed, it's likely a parent or older friend got it for them.
-Same goes for alcohol and tobacco.
+Same goes for alcohol, tobacco and Firearms (ATF).

 Even trades people (plumbers, electricians, carpenters, etc.) are issued a temp badge from the employer for the time they are working on the property.
 ID required.
 Employers keep a log book of the temp badges, who, what, when and where.

-One of my friends went into a dispo and mentioned she was buying it for someone else (26 yr old man w expired ID), big mistake, she was quickly escorted out the door.
+One of my friends went into a dispo and mentioned she was buying it for a friend, (a 26 yr old man w expired ID), big mistake, she was quickly escorted out the door.
 Exactly what was supposed to happen.
 After learning that little lesson, she just went somewhere else and kept her mouth shut.

 Just imagine having to do business with the shady neighborhood pharmacist again and be subject to arrest, jail, car asset forfeiture, legal case and possible prison sentence.
 Getting caught will cost you a lot of money.
 Dumb states such as Kansas still do that to those unlucky enough to be pulled over there driving with a Colorado license plate.

 Lawyers, police, sheriffs, courts, jails and prisons all stand to benefit if A64 is repealed and they know it.
-Just imagine how they will be voting.
+Just guess how they will be voting.
+Mr. Caplis knows he can count on these people to do what they can to help him.

 Investors stand to lose lots of money.
-Grows and dispos will close, all their employees (27,000 and slowly declining over the last few years) will be looking for a new job in an already stressed out job market.
-It's not just the major MJ companies, as there are many other industries that make and sell supplies to MJ businesses.
-We'll see probable layoffs in those sectors as well.
+Grows and dispos will close, all their employees (27,000 and slowly declining over the last few years) will be hunting a new job in an already stressed out job market.
+It's not just the major MJ companies, as there are many other types of industries that make and sell supplies and services to MJ businesses.
+We'll see layoffs in those sectors as well.

 Free magazines such as the Westword, the Rooster and other local publications that survive on dispo advertising will close or become a shadow of their past glory.
 The state and city/county budget woes, will get much worse without the MJ tax revenue and the many permit fees paid to government agencies.

-Who knows how many people will wind up moving to another legal state?
+Who knows how many people will wind up moving to another legal state, just like they moved here?
 Meaning empty apartments and homes on the market.
 Good for people wanting to buy a house or rent an apartment.
-Not so good for property owners and lenders, both commercial and residential.
+Not so good for property owners, lenders and Real Estate agents, both commercial and residential.

-Repeal will also cause major ripples in both the state and local general economies, all those unemployed workers won't be spending at restaurants, stores, car sales and services, etc.
+Repeal will also cause major ripples in both the state and local general economies, all those unemployed workers won't be spending at restaurants, stores, coffee shops, car sales and services, etc.

 When I visit a dispo, I always inform the employees about Mr. Caplis and his plans to repeal A64.
-So far, none have heard about this.
+So far, no one has heard about this.
 Don't underestimate Mr. Caplis, as he is a very determined lawyer.
 It's now a matter of spreading the word far and wide, ringing the bells of Colorado freedom once again.
 We are going to need some deep pockets to defend against this.

 Ole Larsen